sleede/fab-manager/README.md

     INVOICE_PREFIX

-When payments are done on the platform, an invoice will be generate as a PDF file.
+When payments are done on the platform, an invoice will be generated as a PDF file.
-This value configure the prefix of the PDF file name.
+The PDF file name will be of the form "(INVOICE_PREFIX) - (invoice ID) _ (invoice date) .pdf"

     FABLAB_WITHOUT_PLANS